python-lml/lml/docs/source/index.rst

 Introduction
 -------------

-**lml** automatically loads plugins that extend the main component from your current python environment.
-Its main feature is lazy loading.
-There could be hundreds of plugins in your python environment.
-You may want to load a handful of plugins when they are really needed.
-Or your plugins may bring in a memory consuming dependency, so you may load it when necessary.
+**lml** automatically but lazily loads plugins for your application from current python environment.
+It aims to flatten the complexity and to shrink the size of your bulky python library by distributing the similar functionalities across its plugins.
+However, you as the developer need to do the code refactoring by yourself and lml would lend you a hand.

+**lml** enabled applications helps your developer in two ways:

+#.
+There could be hundreds of plugins on pypi.
+Your developer could cherry-pick the
+plugins they would use
+#.
+There could be many plugins installed in your developer's python environment.
+Only the plugins used at runtime enter into computer memory.

 Documentation